How to configure multiple Cloud Repositories account in one machine

 configfile to manage multiple SSH identities. - Set local Git username and email per repository.

-- Change existing remote URLs from HTTPS to SSH.
+- Change existing remote URLs from HTTPS to SSH (If you have cloned using HTTPS).

 - Troubleshoot any permission denied or SSH agent errors.